Idonotus/chessnt/README.md

 # chessnt

-You know what i like about chess
+You know what I like about chess, I dont
-I dont
+So I'm making it "better"

-So i'm making it "better"
+a